stevemaddock/jogl/README.md

 ## Introduction

 The practical work for com3503/com4503/com6503 will inolve creating an interactive 3D Computer Graphics program using Java and JOGL.
 The material given below will teach you how to install and use JOGL.
+Installation instructions are given for both Windows and Mac.

 ## Practial work